patterniha/MMDF/README.md

 # MMDF
 like fragment and noise, MMDF(Man in the Middle + Domain Fronting) is a DPI circumvention method.

-MMDF replace the tls-client-hello-sni with random/user-defined sni.(datails: https://github.com/XTLS/Xray-core/issues/4313#issuecomment-2613963340)
+MMDF replace the tls-client-hello-sni with a random/user-defined sni.(datails: https://github.com/XTLS/Xray-core/issues/4313#issuecomment-2613963340)

 # Usage:
 currently, MMDF is designed to work with xray-core.(or any tools that support trojan inbound/outbound)